Strasmore Research

 Are 0DTE options riskier than longer-dated options?

-They compress the same range of outcomes into a single session.
-On the final day, remaining time value decays within hours, gamma is at its highest near the strike, and an out-of-the-money contract expires with no value at the close — a total loss of the premium, with no time to recover.
-FINRA investor guidance flags short-dated options trading and describes these same mechanics.
+They compress the same outcomes into one session: time value decays within hours, gamma is highest near the strike, and an out-of-the-money contract expires with no value at the close, a total loss of the premium.
+FINRA investor guidance flags short-dated options trading.

-Every panel above is a stored query — expand the SQL under any table, or ask the same questions in plain English on the Strasmore terminal.
+Every panel above is a stored query, expand the SQL under any table, or ask the same question in plain English on the Strasmore terminal.